hasura/graphql-engine/docs/graphql/manual/migrations/reference/metadata-file-format.rst

        role: user
      update_permissions: []

-The schema for this file will mostly correspond to the table structure in the ``hdb_catalog`` Postgres schema which is described at :ref:`hasura_metadata_schema`.
+The schema for this file will mostly correspond to the table structure of the :doc:`metadata catalogue <../../how-it-works/metadata-schema>`